Wireless Hacking

 Key components of a wireless network include routers, access points, and client devices like laptops and smartphones.
 Understanding these components is essential for securing a network effectively.

 Wireless networks use security protocols to protect data transmission.
 The most common protocols are WEP (Wired Equivalent Privacy), WPA (Wi-Fi Protected Access), and WPA2/WPA3.
-Understanding their strengths and weaknesses is crucial for both attackers and defenders.
+Understanding their strengths and weaknesses is crucial for defenders, administrators, and authorized security testers.

 1. Wardriving